Latz/til/posts/blog-post-69.md

 tags: ["post"]
 ---

-... about the Google Android [Nearby](https://developers.google.com/nearby) feature and that I can [use it with Chrome](https://www.techbitlo.com/2020/08/google-chrome-nearby-sharing.html).
+... about the Google Android [Nearby](https://developers.google.com/nearby) feature and that I can eventually [use it with Chrome](https://www.techbitlo.com/2020/08/google-chrome-nearby-sharing.html).